Description

 What happens after a positive result?

-You will need antibiotic eradication therapy prescribed by a GP or specialist.
-After completing the course, a confirmatory repeat stool test is recommended at least four weeks post-treatment to confirm eradication, in line with Maastricht guidelines.
+You will need antibiotic eradication therapy prescribed by a GP or specialist — typically a 7-day course combining a PPI with two antibiotics (commonly clarithromycin with amoxicillin or metronidazole), in line with NICE guidance.
+After completing the course, a confirmatory repeat test is recommended at least four weeks post-treatment (and two weeks after stopping any PPI) to confirm eradication.

 Is this test suitable for children?

-Please note: This test is intended for patients aged 18 and over.
+Please note: This test is intended for patients aged 18 and over; please contact us before ordering for a child.
 Results are provided for informational purposes and should be interpreted in the context of your clinical history by a qualified healthcare professional.
 A positive result does not constitute a diagnosis in isolation.
-If you are experiencing severe symptoms such as black or tarry stools, vomiting blood, or unexplained weight loss, please seek urgent medical attention rather than waiting for test results.
+If you are over 45, or are experiencing severe symptoms such as black or tarry stools, vomiting blood, difficulty swallowing, or unexplained weight loss, please seek urgent medical attention rather than waiting for test results, as these may warrant endoscopic investigation in line with NICE guidance.